Best Practices Library

 SP10 - Chapter members Trick-or-Treat for canned goods where they go door to door around Halloween asking for canned goods and money donations that benefit a local philanthropy.

-SP11 - Chapter has a great philanthropy event called the "Glow-K".
+SP11 - Chapter has a philanthropy event called the "Glow-K".
 The chapter sponsors a 5K that takes place at night, complete with numerous neon and black lights as well as encouraging runners to bring glow sticks.
-In its 1st year the 28-man chapter raised $11,000 for charity.

-SP14 - The chapter host and annual flag football tournament called the "Sigma Nu Bowl."
-For the event, chapters from the Southern California area are invited to participate and raise money for charity.
+SP14 - The chapter hosts an annual flag football tournament called the "Sigma Nu Bowl."
+For the event, nearby Sigma Nu chapters are invited to participate in the tournament, with each chapter expected to raise a set amount of money in order to play.
+All contributions are made to an area charitable partner.

-SP16 - Chapter hosts "Jessie's gift"- a basketball tournament in their local community.
-The chapter creates fliers, sells ad space, and charges entrance to the event.
-This event raises upwards of $8,000 dollars each year through this event.
+SP16 - The chapter hosts a basketball tournament in their local community.
+The chapter creates flyers, sells ad space, and charges an entrance fee for the event.

 SP18 - The Community Service Chairman requires all member to write a brief reflection for each community service event.
 This then gives each member an opportunity to express their experience and gives better personal debriefing.
 In the Bylaws, it is stated that if a member does not create a reflection and deliver it to the Community Service Chairman, then the hours are not credited to the member.